SARSEP Fix-It Guide - You didn’t pass the annual deferral percentage test

 Voluntary Correction Program:

 Under VCP, correction is the same as described above.
-Employer A files a VCP submission in accordance with Revenue Procedure 2013-12, using the model documents, including Schedule 3 and Forms 8950 and 8951.
+Employer A files a VCP submission according to Revenue Procedure 2013-12, using the model documents, including Schedule 3 and Forms 8950 and 8951.
 The fee for the VCP submission is $250.

 Audit Closing Agreement Program: